Trustology raises $8 million to safeguard digital assets

-Trustology has raised $8 million in a seed investment to safeguard digital assets.
-The company is making technology and services to help private and institutional investors make sure that their digital assets are safe.
+Trustology has raised $8 million in a seed investment for technology and services to help private and institutional investors make sure that their digital assets are safe.

 The money comes from Two Sigma Ventures and ConsenSys.
-The latter company helped incubate London-based Trustology.
+The latter helped incubate London-based Trustology.
 Both investors will be joining Trustology’s board of directors.

 Trustology’s first product, TrustVault, combines private key protection against cyber and physical threats with low latency execution.
-The company said it can safeguard private keys and control code inside tamper proof, programmable hardware security modules hosted in secure data centers, with encrypted backups in the cloud.
+The company said it can safeguard private keys and control code inside tamper-proof, programmable hardware security modules hosted in secure datacenters, with encrypted backups in the cloud.

-“Key safeguarding is the catalyst for the world’s transition to digital assets and an inclusive shift for the internet economy,” said Alex Batlin, Trustology’s CEO, in a statement.
+“Key safeguarding is the catalyst for the world’s transition to digital assets and an inclusive shift for the internet economy,” said Trustology CEO Alex Batlin in a statement.
 “Trustology’s unique blend of people, process, and key management technology offers industry defining digital asset security with speed of access and unrivalled ease of use.
 Trustology aspires to be the digital trust brand of the future.”

 The company’s team has more than 100 years of combined global banking and technology expertise.
 Batlin formerly led blockchain innovation work at UBS AG and BNY Mellon and was a founding member of the Enterprise Ethereum Alliance, Trusted IoT Alliance, Utility Settlement Coin and R3 consortium.